WHY REGENERATIVE AGRICULTURE & CARBON FARMING MATTERS

-Carbon farming is a way to capture excess carbon from the atmosphere and instead store it in soil.
+Carbon farming is a way to transfer excess carbon out of the atmosphere (where it is causing a lot of harm) and store it in the soil, where it has a lot of benefits.

 Earth’s carbon is stored in five main pools: soils, ocean, atmosphere, biosphere, and fossils.
 Carbon flows between these pools in an exchange called the carbon cycle.
-Any change in the cycle that shifts carbon out of one pool puts more carbon in another pool.
 Currently, the carbon pools are far from balanced.
 There is too much carbon in the atmosphere, and not enough in our soils.

 Even as we replace fossil fuels with renewable energy sources, the excess carbon dioxide remains in the atmosphere.
 To mitigate the worst effects of climate change, we must also rapidly decrease, or sequester, the amount of carbon already in the atmosphere.
-The most effective mechanism for removing carbon from the air is photosynthesis.
+The most effective and beneficial mechanism for removing carbon from the air is photosynthesis.
 Certain agricultural practices enhance photosynthesis.
-This is carbon farming – a natural solution to carbon sequestration.
+This is carbon farming – a land-based, natural solution to climate change.

 WHAT CEC IS DOING